How to Store Loose Leaf Tea | Tips to Preserve Your Tea Leaves

 When you store loose leaf tea, it isn't complicated but does require some attention to detail.
 By keeping your tea away from light, air, moisture, heat, and strong odors, you can preserve its freshness and flavor for months, if not years.

-Whether you’re a casual tea drinker or a passionate connoisseur, proper storage ensures that each cup you brew is as delightful as the day you bought it.
+Whether you’re a casual tea drinker or a passionate connoisseur who has their own Japanese teapot, Japanese tea cups, and tea pet, proper storage ensures that each cup you brew is as delightful as the day you bought it.
 Hope you learned some helpful trips on how to store loose leaf tea.

 Frequently asked questions about how to store tea leaves